 RA typically affects the wrist and finger joints.
-In addition to making hand usage difficult, it can cause deformities.
+In addition to making use of your hands difficult, it can cause deformities, if inflammation continues.

-You may think that arthritis just affects older people, but that could not be further from the truth.
-Juvenile arthritis is used to describe the disease when it strikes before the age of 16.
+Many think that arthritis just affects older people, but that isn’t true.
+Juvenile arthritis is used to describe the disease when it occurs before the age of 16.

-There are many different types, and it causes pain and joint swelling in the hands and wrist.
-Injuries such as broken bones in your hands or ligament, or tendon damage in your hand or wrist can also cause arthritis.
+There are many different types of juvenile arthritis, and it causes pain and joint swelling in the hands and wrist.
+Injuries such as broken bones in the hands or ligament, or tendon damage in the hand or wrist can also cause arthritis.
 Though the injury heals, these areas may have become weakened and more susceptible to arthritis in the future.

-- Maintain a healthy weight, which can help to fight off OA.
+- Maintain a healthy weight.
+This can help to fight off OA.